 Nearly half the Four Kitchens team has headed down to New Orleans for DrupalCon 2016.
 Along with our list of 25 things you absolutely must see and do, keep an eye out for the lucky Web Chefs in town for the con.
-If you spot a Web Chef sporting their green track jackets, snap a picture and post it #WebChefs; our Marketing Web Chef—Lucy Weinmeister—might have a surprise in store for you!
+If you spot a Web Chef sporting their green track jackets, snap a picture and tag it #WebChefs; our Marketing Web Chef Lucy Weinmeister might have a surprise in store for you!

-Here’s what’s on everyone’s mind in the Big Easy:
+What’s on everyone’s mind in the Big Easy

 - Jon Peck, Software Architect: “Can’t wait to return to NOLA to learn and celebrate with old friends and new!”
 (NB: Jon’s also giving a great talk on how to audit Drupal sites for performance, content, and best practices at 1pm on Wednesday, May 11.)